Asian shares mixed in light 'Golden Week' trading - NewsBreak

 Asian shares mixed in light 'Golden Week' trading

-Asian shares were mixed in light “Golden Week” trading Tuesday with markets in China , Japan and some other countries closed for holidays.
+Asian shares are mixed in light “Golden Week” trading with markets in China , Japan and some other countries closed for holidays.

 Investors are watching to see what the U.S. Federal Reserve does as it accelerates efforts to curb inflation.
 The central bank is expected to raise short-term interest rates by double the usual amount when it releases its latest statement on Wednesday.
 It has already raised its key overnight rate once, for the first time since 2018, and Wall Street is expecting several big hikes in coming months.